Everything That You Need in Order to Create and Optimize a WordPress Website

 Even though they have changed some things, if you use Shareaholic, make sure you check your settings.
 I also recommend creating an account, it would be very useful.

-They are very useful, and can positively impact your page’s loading time, but they also create conflicts, quite often, with your theme or other plugins.
+They are very useful, and can positively impact your page’s loading time, but they can also create conflicts with your theme or other plugins.

 Lazy load for images

 This plugin loads the images as they get close to enter the browser window when the visitor scrolls the page.